-Learn about the lifecycle of a Windows Store app, from the time it is deployed through its removal.
-By working with Windows to suspend and resume your app appropriately, you ensure that your customer has the best possible experience with your app.
+This topic describes the lifecycle of a Windows Runtime app, from the time it is deployed through its removal.
+By launching, suspending, and resuming your app appropriately, you ensure that your customer has the best possible experience with your app.

 This illustration represents the transitions between app execution states.
-The next several sections of this page describe these states and events.
-For more detail about when each state transition occurs and what your app should do in response, see the docs for the ApplicationExecutionState enumeration.
+We describe these states and events in the next several sections.
+For more info about each state transition and what your app should do in response, see the reference for the ApplicationExecutionState enumeration.

-An app is launched whenever it is activated by the user but the process is in the NotRunning state.
-An app could be in the NotRunning state because it has never been launched, because it was just deployed, it crashed, or it was suspended but could not be kept in memory and was terminated by the system.
+An app is launched whenever it is activated by the user and the app process was previously in the NotRunning state.
+An app could be in the NotRunning state because it has never been launched, because it was running but then crashed, or because it was suspended but then couldn't be kept in memory and was terminated by the system.

-While its splash screen is displayed, an app should ensure that it's ready for its user interface to be displayed to the user.
-The primary tasks for the app are to register event handlers and set up any custom UI it needs for loading.
+While the splash screen is displayed, your app code should ensure that the app is ready for its user interface to be displayed to the user.
+The primary tasks for the app are to register event handlers and set up any custom UI it needs for loading the initial page.
 These tasks should only take a few seconds.
 If an app needs to request data from the network or needs to retrieve large amounts of data from disk, these activities should be completed outside of activation.
 An app can use its own custom loading UI or an extended splash screen while it waits for these long running operations to finish.
-See "How to extend the splash screen" (HTML or XAML) and the Splash screen sample for more details.
+See "How to extend the splash screen" (HTML or XAML) and the Splash screen sample for more info.
 After the app completes activation, it enters the Running state and the splash screen disappears (and all its resources and objects are cleared).
 Showing a window, returning from the activation handler, and completing a deferral are specific ways that an app completes activation.
 For more info, see "How to activate an app" (HTML or XAML).

 |cached file||The user wants to save a file that your app provides content management for.|